How Smart Hotels Reallocate Budget for Brain-Based Profit

 PART I: The “Luxury Illusion” – Why Pretty ≠ Profitable

-• The final moment (check-out, breakfast, goodbye)
+• The final moment — like check-out, breakfast, or a goodbye from staff.

 PART II: 10 Expense Sinkholes That Quietly Drain Your Budget